Éric Rohmer: Style

 Rohmer's films concentrate on intelligent, articulate protagonists who frequently fail to own up to their desires.
 The contrast between what they say and what they do fuels much of the drama in his films.
 Gerard Legrand once said that "he is one of the rare filmmakers who is constantly inviting you to be intelligent, indeed, more intelligent than his (likable) characters."
 Rohmer considered filmmaking to be "closer to the novel—to a certain classical style of novel which the cinema is now taking over—than the other forms of entertainment, like the theater."

+Many of Rohmer's films have a circular structure, with the main part consisting of a digression that will "seem to promise escape from a trap which the protagonist feels closing around him or her, but will come to be seen rather as itself a trap from which the protagonist must escape".
+This is most easily observable in films such as Pauline at the Beach and A Summer's Tale, which begin with their protagonists arriving and end with their protagonists leaving in the same manner in which they arrived.

 Rohmer saw the full-face closeup as a device that does not reflect how we see each other and avoided its use.
 He avoids extradiegetic music (not coming from onscreen sound sources), seeing it as a violation of the fourth wall.
 He has on occasion departed from the rule by inserting soundtrack music in places in The Green Ray (1986) (released as Summer in the United States).
 Rohmer also tends to spend considerable time in his films showing his characters going from place to place, walking, driving, bicycling or commuting on a train, engaging the viewer in the idea that part of the day of each individual involves quotidian travel.
 This was most evident in Le Beau Mariage (1982), which had the female protagonist constantly traveling, particularly between Paris and Le Mans.

 Rohmer typically populates his films with people in their twenties and the settings are often on pleasant beaches and popular resorts, notably in La Collectionneuse (1967), Pauline at the Beach (1983), The Green Ray (1986) and A Summer's Tale (1996).
-These films are immersed in an environment of bright sunlight, blue skies, green grass, sandy beaches, and clear waters.
+These films are immersed in an environment of bright sunlight, blue skies, green grass, sandy beaches, and clear water.
 He explained that "people sometimes ask me why most of the main characters in my films are young.
 I don't feel at ease with older people ...
 I can't get people older than forty to talk convincingly."